caizixian/notegraf/notegraf-web/README.md

 # Notegraf Web
-This is the reference web frontend of Notegraf
+This is the reference web frontend of Notegraf.